Frequently Asked Questions

 How much advance notice is needed for bottle order kits?

 A minimum of 24 hours advance notice is needed to put together bottle orders and have them shipped to your location.
 A standard charge of $20.00 per shipment will be assessed.
-Most bottle orders are shipped via UPS Ground.
+Most bottle orders are shipped via FedEx Ground.
 Should overnight service be required, additional charges will apply.

 What types of bottles do I need?